ikouchiha47/llama-experiments/README.md

 ### Ollama

 - Install from [https://ollama.com/download](https://ollama.com/download).
-- Install llama3 using, `ollama run llama3`
+- Install llama3 using, `ollama pull llama3`
+- Optional, `ollama pull codellama:7b-instruct`
 - This should also start the inference server at `http://localhost:11434/`
 - GreaseMonkey/TamperMonkey depending on firefox or chrome

 You can check with `curl http://localhost:11434` or `sudo lsof -i :11434`

 **Langchain Ollama Defaults**